 The Venture Lab supports research on adolescent brain development and risk factors for mental health and substance use disorders.
-Led by Dr. Patricia Conrod, professor of psychiatry at the Université de Montréal, we are working on the development of new mental health promotion strategies by studying the influence of genetics, environmental factors, and neuro-cognitive development on mental health and addiction.
+Led by Dr. Patricia Conrod, Professor of Psychiatry at the Université de Montréal, the research team is developing and testing new mental health promotion strategies by studying the influence of genetic, environmental, and neuro-developmental influences on mental health and addiction.

-An evidence-based prevention program that uses personality targeted interventions to promote mental health and delay substance use amongst teens.
-The program is designed to help students set long term goals and channel their personality towards achieving them.
+An evidence-based prevention program that uses personality targeted interventions to promote mental health and delay teen substance use.
+The program is designed to help youth set long term goals, and learn skills to help them channel their personality towards achieving their goals.

 The Canadian Underage Substance Use Prevention (CUSP) Trial is a multi-site, pan-Canadian study that aims to evaluate the long-term effects of PreVenture on preventing risk behaviours that can lead to substance misuse amongst senior high school students.
 The study is funded by the Canadian Institute of Health Research (CIHR).

 Awarded to Dr. Patricia Conrod by Université de Montréal, with a donation from the Fondation Julien/Jean et Marcelle Coutu.
 This research chair focuses on understand the impact of adverse childhood experiences on child development and it's role in risk for substance misuse and mental health problems.